hclimente/wisdom/notes/machine_learning/linear_models.md

 - Forward- and backward-stepwise selection: these are heuristic approaches to the problem of subset selection with high $p$.
 In forward-stepwise selection we start with an intercept at $\bar y$, and sequentially add the variable that best improves the fit.
 In the other end, backward-stepwise selection starts with the full model, and sequentially deletes the predictor that has least impact on the fit.
 In both cases, we end up with a sequence of models of different sizes $k$ that we need to study.
 - Forward stagewise selection: it also starts with the intercept, and iteratively, finds the variable most correlated with the current residual.
 Then, it fits a linear regression of the residual to this variable and the coefficient is added to the model.
 As opposed to forward-stepwise selection, the coefficients of the rest of the variables are not changed when a new one is added.
 These steps are repeated until no more variables are correlated with the residuals.
 Forward stagewise selection is slower, but might present advantages in high dimensional settings.

-# Open question

-* What's the variance of an estimator?
-Given a dataset X, Y there should be a unique, best set of betas...

 # PUT SOMEWHERE

 ## Regularization methods